alexanderthurn/cannergrow-exporter/README.md

 - Make sure the plugin is installed (seeing the WH icon on the top right.
 If there is no icon, click on the icon looking like a puzzle and there click the "Pin" icon for this plugin)
 - Make sure you are registered on [Cannergrow](https://cannergrow.com/r/XJ7QY3)
 - Open your dashboard in [Cannergrow](https://cannergrow.com/r/XJ7QY3)
-- Make sure that the plugin is installed
 - Wait for the sync to finish.
 Then you can download the JSON
 - Optional: Make an account on [werteherren.de](https://werteherren.de) - It is 100% free and you can use the net return calculator even without being in the team